Keyboard shortcuts

 Single Transferable Vote (STV) is a proportional representation voting method for electing multiple winners from a field of candidates.
 It ensures that elected candidates proportionally represent the diversity of views among voters.

-STV is widely used by organizations like DSA, YDSA, cooperatives, unions, and local governments (Scotland, Ireland, Australia) to run fair multi-winner elections.
+STV is widely used by organizations like DSA, YDSA, cooperatives, unions, and local governments (e.g., Scotland, Ireland, and Australia) to run fair multi-winner elections.

 When to use STV